thisdot/movies-api/README.md

 ## Getting Started

+### Base URL

+The base URL for our API is `https://0kadddxyh3.execute-api.us-east-1.amazonaws.com`.
+All endpoints are prefixed with this base URL.

 ### Obtaining an Access Token

 To use our API, first, obtain a bearer token:

-1. Send a `GET` request to `https://0kadddxyh3.execute-api.us-east-1.amazonaws.com/auth/token`.
+1. Send a `GET` request to `/auth/token`.
 2. Use this token in the Authorization header of your subsequent API calls.

 ### Setting Up the GraphQL Sandbox